This website provides information for general purposes only.Read our full disclaimer

 Key Takeaways

-1. Yes, US citizens can invest in Portugal Golden Visa funds.
-Americans are the programme's largest applicant group.
+1. Yes, US citizens can invest in Portugal Golden Visa funds, but only where the bank, fund manager, and fund documentation can support US-person onboarding.

 2. Not all funds accept US investors.
 FATCA compliance requirements cause some Portuguese fund managers and banks to decline American clients.

-3. Nearly all Portuguese Golden Visa funds are classified as PFICs (Passive Foreign Investment Companies) under US tax law, triggering annual Form 8621 filing requirements with the IRS.
+3. Many Portuguese Golden Visa funds are likely to require PFIC (Passive Foreign Investment Company) analysis, which can trigger annual Form 8621 filing requirements with the IRS.

 1